DcentWallet/dcent-web-connector/doc/index.md

   - fee: fee, It is fee that wallet displays on the screen.
   - symbol: symbol, It is a symbol that the wallet displays on the screen.
   - decimals: havah or havah token's decimals.
+  - optionParam: hexadecimal value of the havah method type is used only in havah token.
+    - '01' : Token Transfer
+    - '02' : Token Deposit
+    - '03' : Token Message
+    - ~~'04': Token Deploy~~ (**The method will be supported later)**
 - Requirements:

   - `D'CENT Bridge` version 1.5.0 or higher is required.